 Genesis 1:12 reveals to us the biblical principle of reproducing according to our kind — “The land produced vegetation: plants bearing seed according to their kinds and trees bearing fruit with seed in it according to their kinds.
 And God saw that it was good.”
 This pattern is repeated in five more verses of the bible’s very first chapter.
 At the creation, God in His wisdom established His “good” pattern of reproduction — that is, after our kinds.
 For example, apple trees reproduce apple trees, sheep give birth to sheep, people beget people, and churches reproduce churches!
 It is not the job of distant seminaries, detached from the local churches, to spawn new churches.
 No!
 Follow the biblical principle, and you will find that churches and their people beget new churches.
 That is a foundational principle in our study of church planting by teams.
-And we will see how your church can become involved in this exciting ministry.
+And we will see how your church can become involved in this exciting ministry of church multiplication.

 There is a biblical pattern of “sowing and reaping” found throughout Scripture.
 “A man reaps what he sows” (Galatians 6:7).
 Let’s apply this principle to our “good seed” — that is, God’s people and His word.
 If we sow well-trained, dedicated Christians into the world to share God’s Word and to plant new churches, we will reap what we have sown — that is, more Christians, full of God’s Word, who will in turn share their faith with still others.

 Church planting is necessary for the fulfillment of Christ’s Great Commission: “Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age” (Matthew 28:19-20).
 If believers don’t “go,” the nations will not be reached.
 Jesus has called us to go and spread His Gospel in all nations (including our own!) and to baptize, teach, and make disciples.
 Conversion to Christ can occur anywhere, even all alone in your room, as happened to me when I received Jesus Christ as my Savior and was born again.
-But “disciples” are adequately taught, trained, and brought to maturity in local churches.
+But “disciples” are properly taught, trained, and brought to maturity in local churches.
 The more churches we plant, the more disciples can be raised up unto the Lord.

 In Acts 1:5 Jesus told His disciples that they would “be baptized with the Holy Spirit.”
 This empowered them to be effective witnesses to Christ, as Jesus said in verse 8: “…you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth.”
 The rest of the Book of Acts shows that, when they went forth to Judea and Samaria (nearby) and to the nations (far off) and preached the Gospel in the power of the Holy Spirit, churches were born!